tc39/proposal-readonly-collections/README.md

 On a suitable implementation such as [Moddable's XS](https://github.com/Moddable-OpenSource/moddable), the "\*Fixed" versions of these collections can often be placed in ROM.
 This is especially valuable for data collections such as `ArrayBuffer`.
 The XS engine is currently able store instances of nearly all built-in objects in ROM.
 This proposal excludes methods that modify the instance from the object prototype.
 In XS, methods which would modify the collection contents throw a `TypeError` when applied to instances in ROM.
 The details are explained in the [XS Linker Warnings](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/XS%20linker%20warnings.md#exceptions) document.

-This proposal does not provide a way to determine if a an object represents a read-only view on a mutable collection (e.g. a snapshot) or a read-only collection (e.g. a read only view). `Object.freeze` has `Object.isFrozen` to determine if an object has been frozen.
+This proposal does not provide a way to determine if a an object represents a read-only view on a mutable collection (e.g. a readOnlyView) or an immutable collection (e.g. a snapshot). `Object.freeze` has `Object.isFrozen` to know if an object has been frozen.
 Something analogous here seems desirable.

 ## Shim